Types Of Singapore Work Passes

-All foreigners who intend to work in Singapore must hold a valid ‘work pass’ (usually called a work visa) before starting work.
-If you want to hire foreigners to work in Singapore, you must ensure that they hold a valid work pass.
-Find out which passes are suitable if they are eligible, and how to apply.
+Before starting work, every foreigner who intends to work in Singapore must have a valid pass (usually known as a work visa).
+If you hire foreigners to work in Singapore, make sure they have valid (WORK PASSES).
+Learn which pass is right for you, if you’re qualified, and how to apply.

 Work Permit is a pass that allows semi-skilled foreign workers in labor-intensive industries (such as manufacturing, construction, marine, and service industries) to work in Singapore.
 WP holders have lower salaries because they do not need academic qualifications.
 The employer is responsible for WP application.
 There is a quota system involving WP.
 Employers must pay foreign labor taxes, fulfill foreign labor quotas, and provide employees with medical insurance.
 After issuance, the validity period of this pass is up to two years, after which it can be renewed.
 WP holders are not allowed to bring family members.

 S Pass is a short-term work visa for skilled and semi-skilled workers.
 It allows such workers of any nationality to work in Singapore.
 S Pass holders are usually people from skilled technical fields who have obtained the necessary requirements specified by the company.
 To qualify for the S Pass, applicants must receive a fixed monthly salary of at least S$2,400.
 Other requirements are related to work experience, academic qualifications, and technical expertise in the business area.
 Those with more experience will need to earn a higher salary as evidence of such work experience.

 The application for the S pass must be made by the employer on behalf of the applicant.
 Those who pass the S Pass must also complete and pass a score-based assessment.
 The employer of the S pass holder is obliged to provide medical insurance for its employees.